cloudcreativity/ddd-modules/docs/guide/infrastructure/publishing-events.md

 }
 ```

-We provide several implementations of the event publisher interface that is referenced in that example.
-These allow you
+We provide several adapter classes for this port.
+These allow you either to publish events via closures, or by
-either to publish events via closures, or by class-based handlers.
+class-based handlers.

 Closures are useful for simple event publishing logic, while class-based publishers are useful for more complex logic or
 where you want to use constructor dependency injection for reusable concerns.